glowsplint/twilight-struggle-py/README.md

 ## Project outline

-We're creating a port of the Twilight Struggle board game.
+This project is a port of the Twilight Struggle board game.
 The goal of this project is to implement a reinforcement learning algorithm that would be a stronger computer player than the natively implemented one.

 ## Getting started

 Clone the repo into your environment.
-You may choose to play via the GUI or the CLI.
+You can play via the GUI or the CLI.

 ### GUI

 Run `python app.py [-n]` in your command line.
 The `-n` command line argument stops a browser window from automatically opening.
+This version uses the already built Vue frontend.
+If you are working on the front-end development, you should need to run hot-reloading instead (instructions [below](https://github.com/glowsplint/twilight-struggle-py/tree/gui#how-to-start-the-development-server)).

+Under the Game tab, `` Ctrl+` `` toggles the CLI console. `` ` `` toggles the navigation bar.

 ### CLI